Schafer Farms gets serious inquiries about Hereford bulls

-There was interest in Purebred Hereford herd bulls as well as Purebred Hereford yearling bulls.
+There was interest in purebred Hereford herd bulls as well as purebred Hereford yearling bulls from their Buffalo Lake, Minnesota operation.

 These top-of-the-line bulls are halter broke as an extra “perk” for bull customers.